 When Kate's husband, Ward, locates the son she put up for adoption as an unwed teen, she's understandably wary.
 What if he looks like his father instead of Ward?

 The boy, now a man, is also wary.
 Who are these people who suddenly want him to be a part of their lives?
 Where were they when he was growing up, when he needed to feel a part of something bigger?
 After meeting, everyone's fears dissipate.

 Then Ward passes away unexpectedly.
 Although devastated, Kate is thankful he never knew the truth.
 Facing the rest of her life alone, she returns to work in the company he founded.
 She's still coming to grips with life as a single when she learns her son was adopted into the family of Jesse, the boy who turned her away as a pregnant teen.

-Or order paperback from PayPal page.
+E-book or paperback.
+Available for purchase at Amazon Or order paperback from PayPal page.
 U.S. orders only.

 Snow had just begun to stick as the last revelers pulled away from the Country Club.
 "And another Beecham Christmas party goes down in history," Kate Beecham said to her husband of twenty-five years.
 "I'm glad we scheduled it early this year.
 I think this winter is going to be a bitch."

 He slid into traffic.
 "Yup."